- WHO: E-commerce & CRO teams

 Takeaways:

-Your product page is already telling you what to test next
+Your product page is already telling you what to do next

 Every hesitation, every abandoned cart, every filter click that leads nowhere is a signal.
 Most teams log it as a metric.
 The Experimentation Ideation Agent acts on it, reading your product pages and surfacing what to test next, ranked by potential impact.